eigengo/opensourcejournal/monoids/monoids.md

 argument!

 ## Conclusions
-In this article, I've tried to convey the concept that `Monoid` aren't extraterrestrial, we use them everyday!
-They give us an incredible abstraction power: you can feed into `genericFold` any datatype which define an instance of the `Monoid` type class, and everything will continue working.
+In this article, I've tried to convey the concept that _monoids_ aren't alien, we use them everyday!
+They give us an incredible abstraction power: you can feed into `genericFold` any datatype which define an instance of the `Monoid` typeclass, and everything will continue working.
 This also applies with other "famous" libraries in the Haskell ecosystem, such as `bytestring` or `text`.
 What are you waiting for?
-There is a world full of `Monoid` out there, go and "mappend" them all!
+There is a world full of _monoids_ out there, go and "mappend" them all!

 ## References